Yokohama Jazz Cafes – How Jazz Came to Japan

 Downbeat

-One of the better jazz venues is the first one you come across after you exit Sakuragicho Station.
+One of the better jazz venues is the first one you encounter after you exit Sakuragicho Station.
 Downbeat, a historic cafe that opened its doors in 1956 is only advised for passionate music lovers because the music playing there is frequently too loud to carry on a conversation.
-There are approximately 30 seats available in the main section of the cafe, and there are an additional eight at the slightly more quiet counter.
+There are approximately 30 seats available in the main section of the cafe, and there are an additional eight at the slightly quieter counter.

 Low lighting, vintage signs, pictures, and newspaper clippings taped to the deteriorating walls create a wonderful vintage ambiance.
-The music choices are diverse; apparently, every month’s 17th is John Coltrane Day.
-The menu offers popular Japanese drinks, coffee, tea, a few simple dishes, and a wide selection of alcoholic beverages.
+The music choices are diverse; every 17th of every month is John Coltrane Day.
+The menu offers popular Japanese drinks, coffee, tea, simple dishes, and a wide selection of alcoholic beverages.

 Windjammer